lmjohns3/theanets/README.rst

 ========

-This package contains implementations of several common neural network structures, using the amazing Theano_ package for optimization.
+This package contains implementations of several common neural network structures, using Theano_ for optimization.

 .. _Theano: http://deeplearning.net/software/theano/